Siemens Healthineers (ETR:SHL) Given a €55.30 Price Target at JPMorgan Chase & Co.

-Siemens Healthineers (ETR:SHL) received a €55.30 ($65.06) price target from analysts at JPMorgan Chase & Co. in a note issued to investors on Wednesday, Borsen Zeitung reports.
-The firm currently has a “buy” rating on the stock.
-JPMorgan Chase & Co.‘s price target would indicate a potential upside of 17.78% from the company’s previous close.
+Siemens Healthineers (ETR:SHL) has been given a €55.30 ($65.06) target price by equities research analysts at JPMorgan Chase & Co. in a research note issued to investors on Tuesday, Borsen Zeitung reports.
+The brokerage presently has a “buy” rating on the stock.
+JPMorgan Chase & Co.‘s price target suggests a potential upside of 15.33% from the company’s current price.

 Siemens Healthineers AG, through its subsidiaries, develops, manufactures, and distributes imaging, diagnostic, and advanced therapies products and services to healthcare providers worldwide.
 The company operates through three segments; Imaging, Diagnostics, and Advanced Therapies.
 The Imaging segment offers magnetic resonance, computed tomography, X-ray, molecular imaging, and ultrasound systems.